 This tale was inspired by the fact that I finally learned a way to create mesh for OpenSimulator, without going through the hassle of learning the 3D program Blender.
 Instead I can fall back on some 10 years of experience in creating mesh models in the 3D program Carrara.

-In 1978, my father got a computer with the intention of letting it handle the administration of his small company.
+In 1977, my father got a computer with the intention of letting it handle the administration of his small company.
 He never managed to learn it enough to use it for that purpose, so it ended up becoming my toy.
-It was called ABC80, (Swedish Advanced Basic Computer for the 80's, my father got one of an early 40 unit test series), and was at the time state of the art of then so-called micro-computers, with its 2.2 MHz 8 bit Z80 processor, 16 KB RAM, a black-and-white screen with 24x40 text or 78x72 resolution graphics, semi-compiling BASIC interpreter, and a radio casette recorder used as its mass memory, able to store 300 KB of data on a 2x30 minute casette tape.
+It was called ABC80, (Swedish Advanced Basic Computer for the 80's, introduced 1978, but my father got one of an early 40 unit test series), and was at the time state of the art of then so-called micro-computers, with its 2.2 MHz 8 bit Z80 processor, 16 KB RAM, a black-and-white screen with 24x40 text or 78x72 resolution graphics, semi-compiling BASIC interpreter, and a radio casette recorder used as its mass memory, able to store 300 KB of data on a 2x30 minute casette tape.
 In 1978, I had written programs to render my first 3D scenes with the edges of a few simple mesh bodies on the screen.
 Remember, this was still a few years before the Atari 400/800 (late 1979) and Amiga 1000 (mid 1985), but contemporary with Commodore PET, Apple II and TRS-80 (all 1977).

 In 1981, I had outgrown the ABC80 and nagged my father into getting its descendant, the ABC800, with the same processor and similar mass storage, but with an astounding 32 KB RAM and with 4-color 240x240 resolution graphics.
 When I also got a 2x640 KB 5 1/4 inch floppy disk station as mass storage, only the sky was the limit.
 Within months, I managed to write a two-pass (light and shadows) rendering program, to draw a 332 face mesh model of a space ship I had created for a science fiction story I was writing at the time.
 It took 2 weeks to render it against a starry background and print it diffusion dithered in high resolution (2304x1152 pixels) on two 8x12 inch paper sheets using a black-and-white matrix printer.
 On a side note, it was the same knowledge about 3D calculations and programming used for this purpose that enabled me to submit the llCastRay v3 implementation to OpenSimulator core in 2015.